 Motorola Mobility held a Q&A session at Mobile World Congress today, and while there wasn't much in the way of spectacle to coincide with the event, there were quite a few substantive announcements.
 For starters, the company is working on a watch that will be available some time this year.
 This won't be the first thing Motorola's tried to strap onto our wrists, but the company says style and battery life are two things it intends to address, and it would prefer to create a piece of jewelry rather than ugly tech.
+There's a chance this prototype could be an early version of the watch, but by now the company may be pursing a new concept entirely.
 Read More

 This afternoon, Motorola's Punit Soni shared a post on Google+ to follow up on the company's earlier "more to share soon..." post.
 Soni's post pointed users toward Motorola Mobility's online upgrade checking interface, which tells users whether or not their Motorola device will be receiving any planned updates.

 The tool now confirms that Android 4.4 KitKat will be coming to the Moto X along with the DROID Mini, Ultra, and Maxx.

 Of course, the site mentions nothing about a timeline, but does have the option to sign up for email alerts for when the updates do become available.
 Read More